PhamNhatHaoPTIT/Onboard-Note/kafka/kafka-report.md

 + Kafka is a `distributed streaming platform`.
 It is designed to send data from one server to another in a `fault-tolerant`, `high-capacity` way and, depending on the configuration, verify the receipt of sent data.

 + Kafka concepts
   + Producers - consume the data feed and send it to Kafka for distribution to consumers.
+The producer is responsible for `choosing which record` to assign to which `partition` within the topic.
+This can be done in a `round-robin` fashion simply to balance load
   + Consumers - applications that subscribe to topics.
   + Brokers - workers that take data from the producers and `send it` to the consumers.
 They handle replication as well.
   + Partitions - the `physical divisions` of a topic.
 They are used for redundancy as partitions are spread over different storage servers.